Why Bridges?

 As the American workforce grows more diverse, it is essential for workers of color and those from low-income backgrounds to be able to gain the economic security of obtaining well-compensated jobs capable of withstanding recessions and downturns.

 Affordable postsecondary education and workforce development programs are the solution.
 The same study found that only 29% of individuals without a college degree earn a living wage and that Black Chicagoans are more likely to work in industries like healthcare and hospitality where people without a college degree earn less.
-Without access to affordable post-secondary education, marginalized communities also lose access to good, family-sustaining jobs.
+Without access to affordable postsecondary education, marginalized communities also lose access to good, family-sustaining jobs.

-The classic prescription of four-year college is a solution that does not reflect reality for many students.
+The classic prescription of four-year college alone is a solution that does not reflect reality for many students.